 However, there is one important thing to consider: if you buy Reserved Instance without first analyzing the past utilization and cost, you will be paying for resources you do not need.
 Look before you leap.

-5. Multi-cloud vs single cloud
+5. Choose between multi-cloud and single cloud

 More and more companies nowadays prefer multi-cloud – it’s the combination of several public clouds.
 It allows companies to get an advantage from each of the cloud providers used for organizing the working process.